Abhay-Ptp/Analog-Clock/README.md

 Enjoy the timeless beauty of the clock!

 Contributions:
-Contributions are welcome!
+Contributions are welcomed!
 Feel free to submit issues, feature requests, or pull requests to help improve this project.